 The view that knowledge must be of what is independent is the second prong of Prichard's persistent attacks on the notion of a sense-datum (and thereby on Russell, Moore and Price).
 A sense-datum, he says, is supposed to be something of whose existence we know in every case of perception.
 But sense-data are not supposed to have an independent existence, and therefore the very conception of a sense-datum involves a contradiction.
 As Prichard came to see it, the basic mistake made by defenders of a sense-datum theory is that of supposing that perceiving is a form of knowing; all the other errors flow from this (Prichard 1938; see also his 1909, p.
 99).

 Prichard continued to work and to lecture on topics in epistemology, in particular perception.
 He gave lectures on Modern Philosophy (Descartes, Locke, Berkeley and Hume) every year for the first five years of his tenure of the White's Professorship.
 Indeed he lectured as often on these topics as on moral philosophy.
 He wrote on the perception of movement and the apprehension of time.
 He said, characteristically, that ‘the hearing a sound – a sound having as such a duration – and in general what is called the perceiving anything which has a duration – is absolutely underivative and cannot be resolved into anything else’ (Knowledge and Perception ed.
 Ross, 48).
-I cannot resist quoting also a passage from an unpublished lecture on perception, with the warning that Prichard was known to trail his coat in lectures, in the hope of generating lively discussion (ibid., 59–60).
+I cannot resist quoting also a passage from a lecture on perception which was not published in Prichard's lifetime, with the warning that Prichard was known to trail his coat in lectures, in the hope of generating lively discussion (ibid., 59–60).
 ‘For as soon as we compare our states or processes of seeing with one another or with other states or processes of perceiving we have to allow that we do not see bodies.
 For example, it is certain that if we see bodies we in some cases see a body move, but it is also certain that we cannot possibly ever see a body move; for in spite of what the followers of Einstein say, motion is, and is always really thought of as, absolute, relative motion being a contradiction in terms.
 (I should like, incidentally, but without any sense of shame, to offer this statement as a specimen of one of the few statements of things which we can really be said to know.)
 And, motion being absolute, when we are said to be seeing a body move, we cannot possibly be really doing so, since a stationary body would present precisely the same appearance to us, provided our body was moving in a certain way, so that in that case we should be seeing a body move although in fact it was stationary.’

 Prichard was renowned in Oxford (and not only among philosophers) for the simplicity and clarity of his writing style, though he published so little of what he wrote.
 There are also occasional moments of wry humour such as his comment in a commemorative piece on Joseph: ‘His best memorial, unlike that of many other teachers, perhaps consists in the books that his pupils refrained from writing.’
 Prichard is standing here in a venerable Oxford tradition of not publishing oneself and discouraging others either by example and precept (Cook Wilson, Prichard – but not in fact Joseph) or by fear (Austin).
 Prichard's daughter wrote: ‘My father was always so reluctant to publish’ (quoted in MacAdam 2002, xv).